 The Santa Monica Symphony was the first orchestra in the United States to record the First and Second Symphonies of Tchaikovsky.

-The Santa Monica Symphony is a member of the Association of California Symphony Orchestras (ACSO), The American Symphony Orchestra League (ASOL), and the Santa Monica Chamber of Commerce.
+The Santa Monica Symphony is a member of the Association of California Symphony Orchestras (ACSO) and the Santa Monica Chamber of Commerce.

 We are grateful to our funders for their support of the Santa Monica Symphony and its mission.